dye3500/TicTacToeGame/README.md

     * <iframe width="560" height="315" src="https://www.youtube.com/embed/l-hh51ncgDI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 1. I've implemented this algorithm in Computer.java for the AI player, BUT I've added a bug that causes the AI to malfunction when it is the minimizing player.
     * If you can find the MiniMax bug, correct it in your Java code, and submit a pull request back to this branch under a **feature branch** called **MiniMaxBug** you can receive a full lab grade.

+Questions:
+1. Is there anyway to change the values of the minimax?
+2. What does the Node feature do?